-My life is half over by all estimation and while on side it’s a half full glass the other hand reveals a very depressing reality: I have wasted much of it.
-I have wasted my life on meaningless endeavors, invested in idols that have never paid a return, breaded the meal of the flesh too many times to count only to be burned and held nothing in the end.
-I have so many things, seasons, moments and dreams that will never be as it relates to my marriage, my children and God’s people – and in retrospect, I am satisfied.
+My life is half over by all estimation and while on one side it’s a half-full glass the other hand reveals a very depressing reality: I have wasted much of it.
+I have wasted my life on meaningless endeavors, invested in idols that have never paid a return, and breaded the meal of the flesh too many times to count only to be burned and held nothing in the end.
+I have so many things, seasons, moments, and dreams that will never be as it relates to my marriage, my children, and God’s people – and in retrospect, I am satisfied.
 Why?
 Because while I wish I had labored differently, I do have today.

 This day is a gift from God and it is honorable not to waste it but to redeem the time.

 Redeeming the time is not to catch up on past waste, but to manage what is mine at this moment and be a Christ-filled steward of it.
 Here are a few thoughts from my journal as of late: